Best Texas Turkey Hunts

 - Guide – $200/day

-The Rio Grande Turkey is similar is general appearance to the other subspecies of wild turkeys and about the same height/size as the Osceola turkey.
-They typically stand 36″-48″ tall and mature male turkeys, called gobblers or toms, weigh about 20 lbs and the female turkeys, called hens, weigh about 12 lbs.
-Rio Grande turkeys have copper colored tail feathers with yellowish tan tips.
+The Rio Grande Turkey is similar in general appearance to the other subspecies of wild turkeys and about the same height/size as the Osceola turkey.
+A big mature tom (male turkey) typically stands about 36″ tall and weighs about 20-23 lbs and the hens (female turkey) stand about 28-30” tall and weigh about 12 lbs.
+Rio Grande turkeys have copper-colored tail feathers with yellowish-tan tips.

 Here’s my suggested packing list: